 5 Ways to Become a Certified Event Planner

-While it is not required to obtain an event planner certification, having one will help you to achieve three things:
+While it is not required to become a certified event planner to work in the industry, having one will help you to achieve three things:

 - Demonstrate you’ve obtained industry-standard training